mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

     <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE
 {{</fst>}}

-Save the .fst and give it a try.
-Close MMDAgent-EX and relaunch it, or reload it with the `Shift+r` key.
-Say "Hello" again and confirm that it responds with a smile.
+Save the `.fst` and try it.
+Close MMDAgent-EX and start it again, or reload with Shift+r.
+Say "Hello" again and confirm the agent smiles while responding.

-## Performing Facial Expressions and Actions Concurrently
+## Run expressions and motions concurrently

-Let's also perform actions along with the facial expressions.
-Add the bold line below above the line you just added.
+Make the agent perform a motion along with the expression.
+Insert the following bolded line above the previously added line.

 {{<fst>}}
 LOOP LOOP: